Easter cake is very very tasty with yolks. The most delicious Easter cake made with yolks

 • lemon juice – 1.5 tsp;

-• egg white - 1 pc;
+• egg white – 1 piece;

 • fine salt - on the tip of a knife.

-Large photos Small photos
+Big photos Small photos

-Pour a glass of sifted flour.
+Pour in a glass of sifted flour.

 The dough will rise 3-4 times.
-The entire surface will be covered with small holes, a characteristic yeasty smell will appear.
+The entire surface will be covered with small holes, and a characteristic yeasty smell will appear.

 Sift 1.5 cups of flour into the dough.
 Add vanilla sugar, nutmeg and cardamom (you can add any spices).